rustbridge/in-a-box/logistics/handling-money.md

 The Community Team is also a good contact to get some swag such as stickers.
 Keep in mind that swag is a nice-to-have, not a must.

-You can run a successfull event without a budget.
+You can run a successful event without a budget.
 Focus on the learnings first.